afontcu/afontcu.dev/content/blog/react-callback-props-vue.md

 There are several pros and cons to this approach.
 In this article, I will compare the two approaches and help you decide which is best for your projects.

-> Note: this article was originally posted [here on the Vue.js Developers blog](https://vuejsdevelopers.com/2018/07/30/callback-props-vs-emitting-events/?utm_source=medium-vjd&utm_medium=article&utm_campaign=cbp) on 2018/07/30
+> Note: this article was originally posted [on the Vue.js Developers blog](https://vuejsdevelopers.com/2018/07/30/callback-props-vs-emitting-events/?utm_source=medium-vjd&utm_medium=article&utm_campaign=cbp) on 2018/07/30

 ## Getting your head around Callback Props and event emitting